Skip to Main Content

 Progressive Snapshot

 Progressive Snapshot, available for free to Progressive customers, uses telematics data from either your smartphone or a company-supplied device that’s kept in your vehicle.
 Based on driving behaviors and information gathered, you may see your insurance rate increase or decrease.
 Though not available in all markets, the company’s Snapshot Road Test program may help drivers evaluate whether they would save money by switching to Progressive Snapshot.
-Progressive shares the top spot in J.D.
-Power’s 2023 U.S. Auto Insurance Study for UBI programs with State Farm and Geico, so it may be worth checking out.
+However, of the insurers on our list, Progressive had the lowest score in J.D.
+Power’s 2024 U.S. Auto Insurance Study for UBI programs, indicating that customers may not be particularly satisfied with the program.

 Learn more: Progressive Snapshot review